Best Time to Visit Bali — Month-by-Month Guide From a Local

 If you are coming for a honeymoon: Target May or September for the best romantic conditions — beautiful weather, sunset dinners without wait lists, and availability at the best boutique hotels.

 Whatever month you choose, Bali rewards the traveler who plans well.
+Try our Bali Trip Planner to get a personalized itinerary based on your dates and interests.
 The difference between a good trip and a great one often comes down to having someone who knows the island's rhythms — when the temple ceremonies happen, which roads flood in the rain, where the sunrise is clearest this week.
 That is what a custom itinerary from a certified local guide gives you.

 Quick Reference — Bali Month-by-Month Summary